-Researchers use stem cells to pinpoint cause of common type of sudden cardiac deathJanuary 3rd, 2013 in Medical research /
+Researchers use stem cells to pinpoint cause of common type of sudden cardiac deathJanuary 3, 2013 in Medicine & Health / Medical research

 When a young athlete dies unexpectedly on the basketball court or the football field, it's both shocking and tragic.
 Now Stanford University School of Medicine researchers have, for the first time, identified the molecular basis for a condition called hypertrophic cardiomyopathy that is the most common cause for this type of sudden cardiac death.

 To do so, the Stanford scientists created induced pluripotent stem cells, or iPS cells, from the skin cells of 10 members of a family with a genetic mutation that causes the condition.
 The researchers then coaxed the cells to become heart muscle cells so they could closely study the cells' behavior and responsiveness to the chemical and electrical signals that keep a heart beating normally.
 They also used these bioengineered heart cells to quickly pinpoint the drugs most likely to be effective in human patients and to study their potential as preventive medications.